canada-ca/accelerators_accelerateurs-azure/Quickstarts/DevelopmentVM/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template allows you to deploy a 1st Azure Development Windows VM using the latest patched Windows Server 2016 version.
+This template allows you to deploy an Azure Development Windows VM using the latest patched Windows Server 2016 version.
 This will deploy a D2s_v3 size VM in the resource group location and return the fully qualified domain name of the VM.
-The VM will have all the necessary tools installed to start deploying GC Cloud Accelerator Azure templates and deployments.
+The VM will have all the necessary tools installed to start deploying GC Cloud Accelerators Azure templates and deployments.

 ## HOWTO Video tutorial